-As described in Note 1 to the financial statements, the financial statements present only the District, and are not intended to present fairly the financial position and results of operations of the City of Wildomar, California in conformity with accounting principles generally accepted in the United States of America.
+As described in Note 1 to the financial statements, the financial statements present only the District, and do not purport to, do not present fairly the financial position of the City of Wildomar, California, as of June 30, 2019, the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.